Click on any of the following questions to jump to the answer:

 If the inbound number is configured to forward to a single physical phone (landline or mobile) then the second inbound call will receive the same treatment as any other call to that phone while that phone is busy.
 In many cases, that means it will be sent to the voice mail service associated with the physical phone.

-If you are on a call using your turboDial softphone and another call arrives inbound to a number that is configured to ring at your turboDial softphone, then you will only be able to answer the new call if you have the Hosted Voice add-on.
+If you are on a call using your turboDial softphone and an inbound call arrives that forwards to your turboDial softphone, you will only be able to answer that call if you have the Hosted Voice add-on.

 If you have Enhanced Inbound but not Hosted Voice then our recommendation is to configure that inbound number to ring at your softphone and at another physical phone destination such as your mobile phone or desk phone.
 Then when an inbound call arrives while you are busy on your softphone you can choose to answer it on your physical phone, with or without placing the softphone call on hold.
 Once you answer the call this way you should also proceed to take ownership for the call by clicking one of the assign buttons in the inbound call alert screen pop in turboDial.